AngleProtocol/angle-docs/guides/app-guides/ANGLE/buy.md

 ANGLE tokens can be bought directly from the Angle App with any tokens.

-## Best possible price
+## Get the best prices

-We integrated with DEX aggregator [1inch](https://app.1inch.io/#/1/swap/ETH/ANGLE) to fetch the best possible prices to buy ANGLE.
+We integrated with the DEX aggregator [1inch](https://app.1inch.io/#/1/swap/ETH/ANGLE) to fetch the best ANGLE prices available.
 1inch compares different options to buy ANGLE.
 We improved on the basic 1inch integration by checking all routes related to ANGLE, and making sure to give you the best output.

 ## Step-by-step guide